-Your home and surrounding new buildings are covered under a 12-month defects warranty, known as the Defects Liability Period.
+Your home and surrounding new buildings are covered under a 12month defects warranty, known as the Defects Liability Period.
 This period starts from when ISHA took possession of your home from the contractor.
 The contractor, is responsible for the rectification of defects and faults that occur during this period.

-If there is a defect within the year following the Defects Liability Period you can request the contractor carry out repairs under the provision of the NHBC Contractor's Repair Warranty.
+If there is a defect within the year following the Defects Liability Period you can request that your landlord, ISHA, will arrange for the contractor to carry out repairs under the provision of the NHBC Contractor's Repair Warranty.